Reeds-github/Hero-Mode/README.md

 A: Currently, the patcher only supports: .iso, .ciso, .gcz, .nkit, .wia, and .rvz, and works on these platforms: Windows, MAC and Linux.
 Any other file format is unsupported or will not work.

 The patcher will also require you to have a US Copy of Paper Mario: The Thousand Year Door!
 You do not need to worry about an md5 checksum as the patcher properly supports revisions or any other changes to your iso.
+(Unless you're using xdelta, you would need the md5 checksum of db9a997a617ee03bbc32336d6945ec02, US only)
 <h1></h1>

 <h1>Before anything, you must read this:</h1>